 - I take care of the kids, so I should get primary custody

 Choosing the Right Lawyer.
 The assistance of a good divorce lawyer can make all the difference between an easy “uncoupling” or a “divorce war.”
-Some attorneys are only interested in charging fees.
-Our family law attorneys are more interested in helping.
-We don’t mine explaining legal jargon, offering financial suggestion, or providing you emotional guidance.
+Some attorneys are only interested in stirring the pot because it increases the fees.
+Our attorneys are more interested in helping.

 Need proof this is more than talk?
 Talk a look at our customer reviews on Google, Facebook, or Avvo.
 Our passion and expertise in handling divorces and custody cases is evidenced by our long list of satisfied clients.
 We have been customer approved!